 “Fine,” said the mobster.
 “Finish the story, then.”

 “After I got hit with the mortar,” said Max, “My superiors left me for dead.
 I lay there for almost a day, as bullets flew over my head.
 Dehydrating in the sun.
 Filled with regret and self-loathing.
 Tanks rolled past me, crushing bodies only feet away from me beneath their treads.
 But still, I lay there.
 Succumbing to the temptation of inertia, the exhaustion.”

 “But,” said Tunnel Vision.

 “But the answer came to me, finally.
 When the Corsairs tried to take this field hours later.
 And got massacred again.
 And again.
 And again.
 And I realized: They were going to keep sending people to die.
 Over and over.
 Not just on this field, but around the Eight Oceans.
 Across Kiterjede and in the Four Domains and on all the island nations.
-People would be born, sent into debt, and pushed onto this field, to die and be replaced a thousand times over.
+People would be born, sent into debt, and pushed into service, to die and be replaced a thousand times over.
 Places like Buttercup Lodge would find an endless stream of Maxine Clives to chew up and spit out.
 Bodies to build the foundations of their magic.
 Unless – ”

 “Unless someone stopped them.”